 Vehicle detection proceeds with the computation of spatiotemporal images which represents a single intensity scan-line collected over several frames.
-This approach was presented in [10] to perform crow detection in video sequences using a set of horizontal scan-lines.
-In our case, the distribution of the scan-lines follows a pre-defined representation of the road using the flat world assumption, extrinsic parameters of the camera w.r.t. the road (obtained by means of an offline camera calibration process) and a pre-defined grid which covers half of the road.
-The definition of the number of scan-lines and their distribution have been experimentally determined taking into account the maximum and minimum range, as well as a trade-off between computation time and the density of information.
-Two examples are depicted in Figs. 6(a) and 6(b) where we can observe that only the half of the image is covered $^2$ .
+This approach was presented in [12] to perform crow detection in video sequences using a set of horizontal scan-lines.
+In our case, the distribution of the scan-lines follows a pre-defined representation of the road using the flat world assumption, extrinsic parameters of the camera w.r.t. the road (obtained by means of an off-line camera calibration process) and a pre-defined grid which covers half of the road.
+The definition of the number of scan-lines and their distribution have been experimentally determined taking into account the maximum and minimum range, the orientation of the camera as well as a trade-off between computation time and the density of information.
+Some examples are depicted in Figs. 6(a)-6(d) for both daytime and nighttime conditions.
+We can observe that only the half of the image is covered 2 .

-For each scan-line we create a spatio-temporal image that contains that scan-line in the last 16 frames (the scan-line from the last image is placed at the upper part of the spatiotemporal image and the rest of the scan-lines are shifted to the bottom).
-As can be observed in Figs. 6(c) and 6(d) the motion patterns showed by the spatio temporal images between the case of a vehicle approaching and no vehicle approaching are, at first glance, very different.
+For each scan-line we create a spatio-temporal image that contains that scan-line in the last 16 frames.
+The scan-line from the last image is placed at the upper part of the spatio-temporal image and the rest of the scan-lines are shifted to the bottom.
+The orientation of each scan-line in the spatiotemporal image is defined as follows: the farther/closer point of each scan-line in the image plane is placed on the left/right side of the spatiotemporal image.
+As can be observed in Figs. 6(e)-6(h) the motion patterns showed by the spatio temporal images between the case of a vehicle approaching and no vehicle approaching are, at first glance, very different in both daytime and nighttime scenarios.